MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-pdf.md

 ### Keyboard Accessibility

 Users can use navigate to different parts of the document that a user can interact with, such as form fields and highlights, using the keyboard.
+Users can also use Caret mode to navigate and interact with the PDF files using the keyboard.

 ### High contrast mode